DaneSirois/session-socket/README.md

   const user = session.get(socket);

-  // Get object of all joined rooms: user.rooms();
+  // Get an object of all joined rooms: user.rooms();

   // Get an array of all joined rooms: